Military

 In July 2006 Konstantin Lantratov, Reporter for Kommersant Daily, reported that Vladislav Putilin, the deputy chairman of the Military-Industrial Commission, said that under the Russian State Armaments Program for 2007-2015 the Navy would receive six Project 677 Lada diesel-electric submarines.

 Diesel-electric submarines in the Russian Navy are represented by Kilo-class vessels.
-They will be gradually replaced by Project 667 Lada-class submarines.
-The sub features a new anti-sonar coating for its hull, an extended cruising range, and advanced anti-ship and anti-submarine weaponry, including Club-S cruisemissile systems.
+They would be gradually replaced by Project 667 Lada-class submarines.
 As of March 2009 the first submarine of the Lada class was undergoing sea trials and was to enter service with the Russian Navy in 2009.
 A second Lada class submarine, which was the first in the production series, was to be commissioned in 2009.
 A third submarine was expected to be launched in 2010.

 A production rate of 1/year starting with laying down a fourth unit in 2008 would be needed to maintain existing force structure in the face of a plausible Kilo retirement schedule through 2020.
 Alternately, a building rate of two each year could be initiated after 2015 to achieve the same result, recognizing that the remaining Kilos were built at a rate of about two each year, and thus might also retire at about that rate.